Diekgbbtt/ransomControlOrchestration/README.md

 Move to the installation folder and install required depeendencies:

 `python -m pip install -r requirements.txt`

-Provide step-by-step instructions on how to install and set up your project, including any dependencies or system requirements.

 ## Usage
 Once installed, the next step is to fill the config.json file with the data control information.
 This file is in json format and has the following structure: